The weeks started flowing by and weeks turned into months. The kids were getting ready to start their new school and be with their new friends.

 I loved my new neighbors more and more.

-We seemed to speed a lot of time outdoors when all of us were home and I felt like I had a family again.
+We seemed to spend a lot of time outdoors when all of us were home and I felt like I had a family again.

 I still had Gran and I spoke to her every Sunday but I felt like my parents abandoned me when I chose to move.
 I did the adult thing and invited them down for a visit and they said they would let me know.
 As for the Merlotte’s, Bernadette pretty much ignored my phone calls so I gave up on trying to be the better person and stopped calling.